mttpzz/mttpzz/README.md

-# Hi, I'm Matteo Pozzi 👋
+# Hi, I'm Matteo 👋

 I am an **AI Developer** specializing in LLM-based solutions, Generative AI frameworks, and business process automation.
 With a background in Computer Engineering from Politecnico di Milano and 7+ years of experience in software development and IT systems, I bridge the gap between cutting-edge AI innovations and production-ready enterprise tools.